 We found a table inside and ordered Philly cheesesteaks, seasoned fries and milkshakes.
 We fell in love with Philadelphia’s famous meat sandwich when we visited the city in August.

 The food was fab, but the milkshakes were double fab with a cherry on top – sugary, sweet and delightful.
-They probably contained a gazillion calories each, so a fruitless attempt to walk them off would be required after lunch.

 The forth bridges